F-I-D-O/Manuals/manuals/Windows/Windows Manual.md

 1. Choose where to install Windows
 1. Complete the installation guide

+## Post Installation Steps

+- Import the disks from previous installations.

+### Import disks
+After installation, only the main disk and newly installed disk are initialized.
+Other disks will be marked as foreign in the disk management tool, and the drives on them will not show up in File Explorer.

+To import the disks:

+1. Go to `Computer Management` -> `Storage` -> `Disk Management`
+2. Right click on disk marked as foreign and select `Import foreign disks`

 ## Installation Problems

 ### We couldn’t create a partition or locate an existing one